Czech Castles and Palaces (Karel Hašler, 1914, 7 min.)

-A screening accompanied by a live performance of Beth Custer (clarinet, voice, piano), Pavel Fajt (percussion), Martin Alaçam (guitar), Vladimír Václavek (bass) and Lloyd Dunn (electronics), with narration by František Skála.
+A screening accompanied by a live performance of Beth Custer (clarinet, voice, piano), Pavel Fajt (percussion), Martin Alaçam (guitar), Vladimír Václavek (bass), Lloyd Dunn (electronics) and Hearn Gadbois (percussion), with narration by František Skála.

 The first film is the situational jest Czech Castles and Palaces, produced as the introductory part of the play “The Homeless Gentleman”, performed at Varieté, and features landscape shots of the castles Bezděz, Točník and Karlstein.
 An antic chase film has the lead actor and guests rushing from Karlstein to Prague by car and train to make it in time for the night’s performance.